av-vo/lidar-flight-optimisation/README.md

 ---
 A dual parallel computing framework with a genetic algorithm for urban LiDAR flight path optimisation

-This software is derived from a research on high-performance computing for airborne LiDAR data acquisition conducted at New York University's Center for Urban Science & Progress.
+This software is derived from a research on applications of high-performance computing for optimising airborne LiDAR data acquisition conducted at New York University's Center for Urban Science & Progress.
 An academic publication reporting details of the software is currently in review.
 A video preview of the point cloud acquired by the optimal flight paths is available [here](https://youtu.be/xjaXgecgzbs).

 ## Compilation